xak2000/nomad/devices/gpu/nvidia/README.md

 # Config

-The configuration should be passed via an HCL file that begins with a top level `config` stanza:
+The configuration should be passed via an HCL file that begins with a top level `config` block:

 ```
 config {